Basic & Extended Business flows

 Apart from the usual export declaration procedure and exit summary declaration procedure, the Export process flow also covers the Outward processing procedure, which allows goods to be processed outside the Customs territory and then brought back to be put into free circulation.

-The Hermes subsystem can be easily customised to national needs and is flexible in terms of interfaces to other systems as required.
-For example, Hermes interfaces with external Risk management systems provide risk assessment related to the consignment in question.
+The ERMIS subsystem can be easily customised to national needs and is flexible in terms of interfaces to other systems as required.
+For example, ERMIS interfaces with external Risk management systems provide risk assessment related to the consignment in question.

 Transit is the Customs Regime that governs the movement of goods between two points of the customs territory so that customs duties could be payable to the destination instead of the entrance point of goods.